 Readmission to Graduate and Professional Studies

-(A student who has previously enrolled in Graduate and Professional Studies at Texas A&M University.)
+A readmit is a student who has previously enrolled in Graduate and Professional Studies at Texas A&M University.

-- An application from a returning graduate student (G6, G7, G8) who has not attended Texas A&M for a period of over one year will be sent to the respective department for approval before the student is readmitted.
+A returning graduate student (G6, G7, G8) who has not attended Texas A&M for a period of over one year must provide an application for readmission and will be sent to the respective department for approval to admit.

 Regular Admission Status

-Admission to graduate programs at Texas A&M University is evaluated by individual degree programs.
+Admission to graduate programs at Texas A&M University is determined by individual degree programs.
 The overall admission criteria for the University are based on the entire record of the applicant and availability of departmental resources.
-The items considered include:
+The items considered include, but are not limited to the following:

-- holding an accredited baccalaureate degree (of at least three years) from a college, institution or university of recognized standing, or its equivalent, guarantees consideration for admission,
+holding an accredited baccalaureate degree (of at least three years) from a college, institution or university of recognized standing, or its equivalent, qualifies an applicant for consideration for admission,

-In addition to the above University admission requirements, some colleges, departments and programs require indicators of success, such as a portfolio or personal interview.
-Each applicant is directed to check the specific program admission requirements and deadlines.
+In addition to the above University admission requirements, some colleges, departments, and programs require indicators of success, such as a portfolio or personal interview.
+Each applicant should check the specific program admission requirements and deadlines for completing an application file.

-During 2017–2018, the GRE and GMAT will be given at various centers, including Texas A&M University, throughout the United States and in other countries.
-The GRE is also offered by computer at Texas A&M University which allows a more rapid score reporting.
+During 2018–2019, the GRE and GMAT will be given at various centers throughout the United States and in other countries, including Texas A&M University.
+The GRE is also offered by computer at Texas A&M University which allows more rapid score reporting.
 To determine the most convenient locations to take either the GRE or GMAT, prospective applicants should contact the Educational Testing Service, Princeton, NJ, or the Graduate Admission Council.
 All applicants to Mays Business School (MBA, EMBA, MS, MRE, PhD) should refer to the website http://mays.tamu.edu and use the Mays online application system.
 Applicants to programs in the Health Science Center should refer to the website http://www.tamhsc.edu/prospective/contacts.html and use the designated application systems.

 Applicants who do not possess a degree considered to be equivalent to a U.S. bachelor’s degree or higher will be denied admission.